lokeshjoshi053/lokeshjoshi053/README.md

 I design and build **scalable, secure, and intelligent decentralized systems** — from low-level smart contracts to full-stack Web3 platforms.

-- ⚙️ Experience across Ethereum, Solana, Base, and Bitcoin
+- Experience across Ethereum, Solana, Base, and Bitcoin
-- 🧠 Focused on on-chain AI agents and analytics systems
+- Focused on on-chain AI agents and analytics systems
-- 🔐 Strong emphasis on smart contract security, auditing, and formal verification
+- Strong emphasis on smart contract security, auditing, and formal verification
-- 🌐 Active in the global Web3 ecosystem (ETHIndia, Token2049, EDCON, etc.)
+- Active in the global Web3 ecosystem (DevConnect, ETHGlobal,ETHIndia, Token2049, EDCON, etc.)

 ---